-Yes you will hear stuff like you’ll be in a lower tax bracket.
+Yes, you will hear stuff as you’ll be in a lower tax bracket.
 That is not true unless you are forced to live on less than you are living on today.
 Do you want to change your lifestyle?
 I don’t.
 Read the other blog to get more details on this.

 These 3 things can be the difference between retirement or not.